spdx/spdx-spec/docs/annexes/pkg-url-specification.md

 ## Known types

-There are several known _purl_ package type definitions.
+There are several known _PURL_ package type definitions.
 The current list of known types is:
 `alpm`,
 `apk`,